Oleksandr004/Oleksandr004/README.md

 # Hi, I'm Oleksandr! 👋

-I'm a passionate frontend developer with a strong focus on creating responsive, interactive, and user-friendly web applications.
+I'm a frontend developer with a strong focus on creating responsive, interactive, and user-friendly web applications.
 I specialize in building dynamic and scalable applications using modern technologies such as React, Redux, and TypeScript.
 I’m always looking to expand my skills and take on new challenges.

 ## 💻 Technologies I Work With:
 - **Frontend**: React, Redux, React Router, React Hook Form, TypeScript, JavaScript (ES6+), CSS3, Flexbox, Grid, Animations